MCMC setup and step

 Return a mask indicating the leaf nodes that can be proposed for growth.

-The condition is that a leaf is not at the bottom level and has at least two times the number of minimum points per leaf.
+The condition is that a leaf is not at the bottom level, has available decision rules given its ancestors, and has at least min_points_per_decision_node points.

 Parameters: